Chiomalina/Two-Sum-Algorithm/README.md

 🔁 Naive Algorithm approach that Checks all possible pairs using nested loops with O(n²) time complexity.

 ⚡ Hash Map Algorithm approach stores complements in a dictionary for O(1) lookups and uses O(n) time complexity.

+Each version is fully typed, documented and covered by unit tests written with pytest.

+🧠 What This Project Demonstrates

+Deep understanding of algorithm optimization and computational efficiency.

+Clean, maintainable Python code following PEP 8 and good naming practices.

+Experience with unit testing, modularization, and reproducible structure.

+A data-driven, problem-solving mindset — from exploration to refinement.